Featured image of post Flexible Schedule? Here's How to Find the Cheapest Flights with Google Flights

 Google Flights Price Graph - Visualizing price trends Visualizing monthly price trends with the Price Graph

 ⚠️ Pro Tip: International flights are often cheapest 6 weeks to 2 months before departure.
-Of course, this varies by route and season!
+This varies by route and season, though.

-The ultimate feature for those who “haven’t decided on a destination yet”!
+The best feature if you haven’t even decided on a destination yet.

 Click the “Explore” button on the Google Flights main page, and you’ll see a map with lowest prices to destinations worldwide.